Borenore

 The surrounding landscape has an agricultural character typical of the central-west tablelands, with grazing and mixed farming operations on the surrounding rural holdings.
 The nearby Borenore Caves are a local landmark, attracting visitors interested in geology and the region's natural heritage.
 Residents rely on Orange for schools, shopping, healthcare, and social amenities — all accessible in under 20 minutes by car — making Borenore an appealing choice for those who value a quiet rural lifestyle within easy reach of a well-serviced regional city.

-Borenore falls under postcode 2800 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Orange electorate.
+Borenore falls under postcode 2800 and is governed by the Cabonne Council (Local Government Area).
+For federal elections, residents vote in the electorate of Calare, while state elections fall under the Orange electorate.

 📍 Location